Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution

-Median star formation is one indicator of the star formation activity of a population, but many others are used in the literature.
-Here, we assess the cosmic web dependence of the red fraction, the fraction of galaxies with photometric colors below a certain threshold -- and the quenched fraction, the fraction of galaxies with sSFR below a certain threshold.
-Similar to the observational studies of \citet{Peng10} and \citet{Peng12}, we study the joint dependence of red and quenched fractions of galaxies on mass and environment to understand the relative importance of internal vs. external properties of galaxies in quenching them.
-Unlike these studies, however, we quantify the environment using filament line density as defined in the previous section.
-We calculate the red fraction as the fraction of galaxies with $g-r>0.6$ (where $g$ and $r$ are SDSS photometric filters; \citet{Stoughton02}).
+Median sSFR is one indicator of the star formation activity of a population, but many others are used in the literature.
+Here, we assess the cosmic web dependence of the quenched fraction, the fraction of galaxies with sSFR below a certain threshold, as well as the red fraction, the fraction of galaxies with photometric colors above a certain threshold.
+Similar to the observational studies of \citet{Peng10} and \citet{Peng12}, we study the joint dependence of quenched and red fractions of galaxies on mass and environment to understand the relative importance of internal vs. external properties of galaxies in quenching them.
+Unlike these studies, however, we quantify the environment using local filament line density as we defined above.
+We define the quenched fraction as the fraction of galaxies with $\log(\mathrm{sSFR}/\mathrm{yr}^{-1})<-11$, based on the commonly used criterion to separate star-forming and quenched galaxies in the local universe \citep[e.g.,][]{Bluck20,Donnari21b}.
+We define the red fraction as the fraction of galaxies with $g-r>0.6$ (where $g$ and $r$ are SDSS photometric filters; \citet{Stoughton02}).
 We adopted this color cut based on (1) the separation of red sequence and blue cloud galaxies in the well-known galaxy color bimodality observed at low redshift \citep[e.g.,][]{Kauffmann04}, and (2) the excellent agreement between observed and simulated $g-r$ colors at $z<0.1$, as well as the separation of red and blue galaxies for TNG100 at $g-r>0.6$ reported by \citet{Nelson18}.
-We also calculate the quenched fraction as the fraction of galaxies with $\log(\mathrm{sSFR}/\mathrm{yr}^{-1})<-11$, based on the commonly used criterion to separate star-forming and quenched galaxies in the local universe \citep[e.g.,][]{Bluck20,Donnari21b}.

-We bin galaxies in stellar mass and filament line density and measure the median red and quenched fractions as defined above in each 2D {\ms}-{\sigmafil} bin.
-The median red fraction (top panels) and quenched fraction (bottom panels) are presented for $z=0$ in Figure~\ref{fig:rf+qf}.
-The left, middle, and right panels show all galaxies, centrals, and satellites, respectively.
-30\%, 60\%, and 90\% are shown as solid, dashed, and dashed-dotted curves, respectively, in each panel.
+We bin galaxies in stellar mass and filament line density and measure the median quenched fraction as defined above in each 2D {\ms}-{\sigmafil} bin.
+The median quenched fraction at $z=0$ is presented for all galaxies (left), centrals (middle), and satellites (right), as a function of {\ms} and {\sigmafil} in the top row of Figure~\ref{fig:qf}.
+In each panel, solid, dashed, and dashed-dotted contours enclose 30\%, 60\%, and 90\% of the distribution, respectively.
+For completeness, we also repeat this analysis in terms of MCPM overdensity {\deltamcpm}, itself a measure of the local environment, and present the quenched fraction as a function of {\ms} and {\deltamcpm} in the bottom row of Figure~\ref{fig:qf}.